Constraints, Conserved Charges and Extended BRST Algebra for a 3D Field-Theoretic Example for Hodge Theory

 The idea behind our present work originated when one of us (RPM) visited the School of Physics, University of Hyderabad (UoH).
 He deeply appreciates the IoE-UoH- IPDF (EH) scheme of UoH for taking care of his travel and local hospitality.
 Two of us (B.R. and H.S.) express their deep sense of gratitude towards the DST-INSPIRE program (IF220179) and the Prime Minister Research Fellowship (PMRF id:3703690), respectively, for the financial support under which the present investigation has been carried out.
 All the authors thank the Reviewer for very useful comments which have certainly made the presentation of this paper more readable, lucid and transparent. \\

-0.5cm
+0.3cm

 {\bf Data Availability:} No data were used to support this study.\\